1 Wear several layers of clothing to create an insulating layer.

 51 Root vegetables and hearty greens will keep you warmer in the winter.

 52 Ensure that you eat enough protein as it generates body heat.
 The RDA for protein is 0.8 g per kg of body weight per day.
-Proteins can be found in eggs, meat, seafood, cheese, lentils, beans, fish and chicken.
+Proteins can be found in eggs, meat, seafood, cheese, lentils, beans,

 54 Try to eat foods that are high in fibre and low in salt and sugar.